Home Warranty Response Times: How Long Does It Really Take to Get Service?

 • Septic system backup

 For emergencies, most providers target contractor dispatch within 24 to 48 hours, with some offering true 24/7 dispatch support.
-However, real-world outcomes don't always match this promise.
-During peak demand periods — like a summer heat wave when hundreds of AC units fail simultaneously — wait times can stretch to several days, even with "emergency" status.
+Cinch Home Services advertises a 2-hour initial response time during business hours, while Choice Home Warranty promotes responses as fast as four hours for certain emergency requests.
+However, real-world outcomes don't always match these promises.
+A water heater that fails on a Friday afternoon may not be repaired until Monday or Tuesday because the warranty company's contractor schedule is full.
+During peak demand periods, like a summer heat wave when hundreds of AC units fail simultaneously, wait times can stretch to several days, even with "emergency" status.

 Non-Emergency Service